The Big East Fork AGRIHOOd - A Forest Community of watershed stewards And Artists

 7) Workers, artists, and makers living in co-housing arrangements living in short term rentals through third party arrangements (AirBnB, VRBO)

 All communities take care to provide for the purpose for which they are created.
-We envision sharing common meeting and recreational space centered around the existing private farm, Lake Stephens, Halleluljah Hollow, and the lakeside excercise/yoga studio at the former Big East Fork Retreat.
+We envision sharing common meeting and recreational space centered around the existing private farms, Lake Gratitude, Halleluljah Hollow, and the Lakeside Lodge.
 We look forward to future structures to be added by Community agreement.
 Interested parties should contact us below.

 Big East Fork Watershed Community